dizpay/dizpay-php-sdk/README.md

 ### Checkout

 By `checkout`, you just need to call `checkout::invoice` api, which returns a pay URL address.
 You need to guide your user to visit it.
-When user finishes paying, DizPay will notify the corresponding result to you by both sync (via `redirect_url`) and async (via `notify_url`) notifications.
+When user finishes paying, DizPay will notify the corresponding result to you by both sync (via `success_url`) and async (via `notify_url`) notifications.
 * Sync notification: does not take any arguments, you should always treat it as success whenever it reaches
 * Async notification: DizPay will `POST` payStatus/amount/orderNo to the address(`notify_url`)